Epigraphy: Greek inscriptions

-Private associations for religious purposes

-Another elements in Greek religion which is known to us almost exclusively by means of inscriptions, is to be found in the religious associations that existed in many Greek cities, apart from the organisation of state religion, though sometimes recognised by it.
-These associations had each its own regulations, which were duly recorded in inscriptions; they varied greatly both in purpose and in character.
-Many of them had a definitely religious purpose, in the worship of certain gods; sometimes an alien community was given special permission to worship its own god or gods in its own way.
-Other associations were more social in character and served as clubs, or as burial societies.
-A remarkable feature about such associations is that the lists of members of many of them include the names of women and of slaves, thus contrasting with the civic basis of established religion in Greece, and anticipating a religion in which "there can be neither Jew nor Greek, there can be neither bond nor free, there can be no male and female."

 Political and social

 Codes of law and regulations

 Ancient writers state that the earliest laws of Athens were inscribed upon tablets of wood, put together in a pyramidal shape.
 These, owing to their material, have perished; but we have some very early codes of law preserved on stone, notably at Gortyna in Crete.
 Here an inscription of great length is incised on the slabs of a theatre-shaped structure in 12 columns of 50 lines each; it is mainly concerned with the law of inheritance, adoption, etc. Doubtless similar inscriptions were set up in many places in Greece.
 An interesting series of inscriptions deals with the conditions under which colonists were sent out from various cities, and the measures that were taken to secure their rights as citizens.
 A bronze tablet records in some detail the arrangements of this sort made when Locrians established a colony in Naupactus; another inscription relates to the Athenian colonisation of Salamis, in the 6th century BC.